tezos-reward-distributor-organization/tezos-reward-distributor/docs/run.rst

     python3 src/main.py -D -N GRANADANET -C 300 -M 3 -V

-Run in dry-run mode on MAINNET, make payouts from cycle 300 onwards, for calculations use data provided by Tezos node RPC interface:
+Run in dry-run mode on MAINNET, make payouts from cycle 300 onwards, for calculations use data provided by local Tezos node RPC interface:

 ::

     python3 src/main.py -C 300 -P rpc -D -V

-Run in dry-run mode on MAINNET, make payouts only for cycle 300, for calculations use data provided by the TzKT API:
+Run in dry-run mode on MAINNET, make payouts only for cycle 300, for calculations use data provided by the public node RPC:

 ::

-    python3 src/main.py -C 300 -P tzkt -M 3 -V -D
+    python3 src/main.py -C 300 -P prpc -Ap https://mainnet-tezos.giganode.io -M 3 -V -D

 Run in dry-run mode on MAINNET, retry failed payouts only for cycle 300, for calculations use data provided by the TzStats API: